michaelborn/today-i-learned/bash/if-statements-in-bash-scripts.md

 fi
 ```

-TIL if statements in shell scripts require the `then` keyword to be on a separate line.
-(As a sidenote, this should be considered under the age-old question: ["Should curly braces appear on their own line?"][3]
+Today I Learned: If statements in shell scripts require the `then` keyword to be on a separate line.

+(As a sidenote, this should be considered under the age-old question: ["Should curly braces appear on their own line?"][3])

 [1]:https://bitbucket.org/snippets/mbornBCG/6eG6kn
 [2]:http://bencane.com/2014/01/27/8-examples-of-bash-if-statements-to-get-you-started/